 The crucial difference between the simulation results for the two countries depends on whether the subsistence-consumption constraint is binding or not.
 The numerical simulation illustrates that, despite the above difference in the subsistence-consumption levels, in Country M, post-disaster household enrollment in school is hampered by the inequality constraint of that condition.
-In order to meet the subsistence consumption, they are forced to work even if their productivity is low.
-In contrast, in Country F, the subsistence-consumption condition is not binding in the aftermath, thereby allowing households in low-income groups to continue schooling.
+In order to meet the subsistence consumption, school-age children and teenage youth are forced to work even if their productivity is low.
+In contrast, in Country F, the subsistence-consumption condition is not binding in the aftermath, thereby allowing even low-income youth to continue schooling.
 Rather, school enrollment is encouraged as described above.
 Disasters have regressive effects across countries with respect to human capital formation.